Karet railway station: Closure and merger into BNI City Station

-Regarding the discourse on closing this station as a result of the operation of the Sudirman Baru Station (BNI City), KAI Commuter has denied this discourse.
+Rumors on the closure of Karet Station emerged in 2022, as the Cikarang Loop Line started to stop at the neighboring BNI City Station to the east, but was denied by KAI Commuter.
+This is due to the fact that both stations are wedging too close.
 As the VP Corporate Secretary of KAI Commuter, Anne Purba said that the Karet Station is not closed and would still serve KRL users.
-Related to this, KAI Commuter operates the station to divide traffic density by up to 40%.
-On the 30th of January 2025, KAI Commuter announced the closure of Karet station in February 2025, however, it was reported that the station will not be closed, instead it will be merged with BNI City station.
+Related to this, KAI Commuter operates the station to divide traffic density at Sudirman Station by up to 40%.